Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 Although there is both the premium and the free package, the latter just works fine for most of us.
-It offers a good 1GB cloud storage for recordings videos in MP4.
+It offers good 1GB cloud storage for recording videos in MP4.

-The biggest advantage of using Webex is that it allows meetings of unlimited number for unlimited length even for free subscribers.
+The biggest advantage of using Webex is that it allows meetings of unlimited numbers for unlimited lengths even for free subscribers.
 The platform uses AEX 256-bit encryption which is virtually impenetrable by hackers.

-Webex is more digital among its peers for offering Webex Assistant for the voice assistant, and voice command features.
-It also has a closed caption option to compliment audio with text on the screen.
+Webex is more digital than its peers for offering Webex Assistant for the voice assistant, and voice command features.
+It also has a closed caption option to complement the audio with text on the screen.